We honor astronaut Dr. Guy Bluford

-Welcome to the NASA Glenn Visitor Center, where you’ll find a completely redesigned space experience with new galleries, more interactive exhibits, fascinating artifacts and amazing NASA media.
-And don't forget to check out our monthly Space Saturday programs.
+Welcome to the NASA Glenn Visitor Center, where you’ll find an awesome space experience with galleries, interactive exhibits, fascinating artifacts and amazing NASA media.

 Curious about other NASA Visitor Centers?